matloff/fasteR/README.md

  [91] 1020  906  901 1170  912  746  919  718  714  740
 ```

 Now you can see how the row labels work.
-There are 15 numbers per row,
+There are 15 numbers per row
 here, so the second row starts with the 16th, indicated by '[16]'.

 R has great graphics, not only in base R but also in wonderful